-5. IMPACT OF EMPLOYEE DAILY ORGANIZATION MODEL ON BUSINESS PROCESS IMPROVEMENT and their ability to tackle tasks more effectively, which significantly impacts the smoothness of business processes.
+5. IMPACT OF EMPLOYEE DAILY ORGANIZATION MODEL ON BUSINESS PROCESS IMPROVEMENT

 The model of structuring employees' daily rest has a significant influence on enhancing business processes.
 Properly managed balance and rest between leisure time and work could positively affect employee well-being, productivity, and overall organizational efficiency.
 Cohesion can be achieved through the following means: